peanuttr/Assigment_Computer_Graphics/README.md

+##About
-#About ` This respo new created for reupload assignmentCG!!
+This is new respo created for reupload AssignmentCG!!